opensource-expert/powerdns-shell-wrapper/README.md

 # pdns_zone.sh

-A small command line wrapper to manage zone via powerdns use only API, powerdns V3.4.
+A small command line wrapper to manage zone via powerdns, use only API, powerdns V3.4.

 This wrapper is designed to work with [powerDNS api](https://doc.powerdns.com/3/httpapi/README/).